Skip to main content

 The public art planning process will culminate in the development of a comprehensive plan that outlines the City's vision for public art, identifies potential locations for installations, establishes guidelines for selecting and commissioning artwork and continuing to enhance the city's vibrant cultural landscape.

-Click here to learn more here
+Click here for updates and to learn more about the plan

 Artist Opportunities